microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 3 - Remove Item through Web Form.md

 </html>
 ```

-The code above creates a second form that allows users to input a task number representing the to-do item that you would like to remove.
+The code above creates a second form to allow users to input a task number representing the to-do item they would like to remove.
 When the form is submitted, a POST request is sent to the `/remove` URL, which triggers the remove_todo function in the Python code.

 ### Updating the Web Application Backend
-Similar to the steps in the last sprint to enable the server to handle new to-items, we need to update the python code to enable the backend server to handle the removal of to-do items via the `/remove` URL.
+Similar to the steps in the last sprint to enable the server to handle new to-do items, we need to update the Python code to enable the backend server to handle the removal of to-do items via the `/remove` URL.

 #### 1. Add a Remove Route
-First, we need to add a remove route to enable a user to remove tasks.
+Add a remove route to enable a user to remove tasks.
 Add the following code just below the add route code:

 >[!TIP]
 >You can use GitHub Copilot to add this function with a prompt such as *add a route to remove item based on item number*